OmeletsKitchen/RecipeBook/Sweets/Cake/Chocolate_Bundt_Cake.md

 8. Cool in the pan for 20 minutes, then carefully invert the pan onto a wire rack to slide the bundt cake out. *Do not try to invert the pan immediately, or wait until the cake is fully cooled to invert.

 *Note: You can make frosting to go with this cake, but it is so decadent on its own I highly recommend simply dusting with powdered sugar.

+**Caster sugar is slightly granier than icing or confectioner's sugar.
+You can get an acceptable substitute by giving the same amount of granulated sugar a few pulses in your food processor.
+Presto, caster sugar!